digidotcom/xbee-java/examples/io/LocalADCSample/ReadMe.txt

   ------------
   To run this example you will need:

-    * One XBee radio in API mode and its corresponding carrier board (XBIB or XBee Development Board).
+    * One XBee ZigBee radio in API mode and its corresponding carrier board (XBIB or XBee Development Board).